Dual Degree Program in Counseling and International Peace and Conflict Resolution

 Full-time or Part-time

 If completed on a full-time basis, the program will take three years, starting in the summer—or longer depending on the individual student’s needs and preferences.
 Since both programs have part-time options, adapting the student’s schedule is easier than fitting additional courses into a full-time program block schedule.

 Benefits of the Dual Degree Program

-Arcadia students have opportunities to integrate counseling psychology and conflict resolution principles to service individuals affected by traumatic circumstances.
+Arcadia students have opportunities to integrate counseling and conflict resolution principles to service individuals affected by traumatic circumstances.
 These opportunities may include community projects and internships that will enhance their clinical and community-based skills, both within the United States and internationally, if desired.

 Dual degree students gain a greater understanding of the scope of both counseling and international peace and conflict resolution issues surrounding communities and individuals living in post-conflict societies.